DeanForde/ATM_Assignment/README.md

 ```

 # Set Up
-upload db (would have liked to have auto generated db from file)
+upload .sql file (would have liked to have auto generated db from file)
 change application.properties credentials